JalalUddin7/AIForGoodCurriculum/Workshop #2/hands-on-session2/js_sample_stt/README.md

 To be able to properly access the microphone, it is best to run the app on a web server.
 We can spin up a simple one with python:

-In the js_sample_stt folder, run the following:
+Within the `js_sample_stt` folder on your machine, run the following:
 ```py
 # for python 2
 python -m http.server